 Nighttime is usually when people are just getting off of work and driving home.
 Many of these drivers are dreaming of dinner, family, and taking a relaxing break after a long day of labor.
 Because of these relaxing and appealing upcoming events, drivers are often short-tempered, irritable, and dangerous.
 These are eager drivers who are more inclined to speed when able to do so.
-However, speeding is incredibly dangerous, particularly in disagreeable weather, such as rain and snow.
+However, speeding—especially at night—is incredibly dangerous, particularly in disagreeable weather, such as rain and snow.

 If you were injured in an auto accident caused by another driver’s negligence or carelessness, don’t hesitate to call us.
-The Pasadena personal injury attorneys at Tedford & Associates have more than 35+ years of combined legal experience to offer your case.
+The Pasadena car accident attorneys at Tedford & Associates have more than three decades of combined legal experience to offer your case.
 Let us see if we can get you compensation for any medical expenses and lost wages you may have suffered as a result of the accident.

 Fill out our online form to schedule a free case consultation today.